matiasconsiglio/prints/README.md

 #### External User's goal and Target Audience

-- Users have the possibility to select a desired print with desired size and paper type, also have the possibility to register in the e-commerce for order purchase history and easier delivery address information management.
+- Users have the possibility to select a desired print with desired size and paper type, and also have the possibility to register in the e-commerce for order purchase history and easier delivery address information management.
 - Enthusiastic people about professional analog photography.

 #### Site owner's goals

 - Futuro Berg wants a platform where he can show his art online and also be able to monetize from it.

 ### Scope Plane